 Best Overwater: Sandals Royal Caribbean

 Romantic, well-heeled, and indulgent, the Sandals Royal Caribbean consists of two parts: an on-shore resort complex full of restaurants, activities, and other amenities, and a private island with overwater villas branching off from a heart-shaped central boardwalk.
 The latter have been constructed with meticulous attention to detail and in traditional tropical island style with wood and glass floors, peaked ceilings, private ocean view terraces, and outdoor showers.
 The island contains secluded beaches, including a clothing-optional section, with wide hammocks suspended over the shallow water.
 Other amenities include a pool with a swim-up bar and separate hot tub, the Red Lane Spa, and ocean-view terraces with carved wooden chairs placed around blazing firepits.

 In the main resort, suites contain more traditional luxury fittings, with carved four-poster beds and marble countertops.
 Suite types include swim-up access, beachfront, and ocean view.
 Infused with British touches, the main resort resembles an opulent governor's house, right down to Georgian-style architecture surrounded by peacock-strewn lawns, croquet, and daily high tea service.
 Cuisine includes gourmet French fare in an elegant outdoor courtyard, Thai dishes served on a scenic alfresco terrace, and a traditional British pub grub in an antique-filled bar.
-As well as the eight on-site restaurants, guests are welcome to dine at 13 other venues spread between two nearby Sandals resorts.
+As well as the nine on-site restaurants, guests are welcome to dine at 12 other venues spread between two nearby Sandals resorts.

 Best for Nudists: Hedonism II